5 Colleges That Provide Gender-Affirming Care for Trans and Nonbinary Students

-Ithaca College in New York state provides many of the same resources named above, including resources for helping students change their preferred or legal name and health insurance that covers hormone treatments and mental health care.
+In New York, Ithaca College provides many of the same resources named above, including resources to help students change their preferred or legal name and health insurance that covers hormone treatments and mental health care.

 The college is also developing an app called "Pee in Peace," which helps students find all-gender restrooms on campus and in the surrounding city.
 Ithaca also offers the Voice and Communication Modification Program.
 This program is offered to students of all gender identities to help them develop their voices and articulation to improve their "voice-related quality of life."

-The University of Colorado Boulder helps make the campus a welcoming and inclusive place for trans students, going as far as to help them find trans-friendly employers on campus.
+The University of Colorado Boulder helps make the campus a welcoming and inclusive place for trans students, going as far as to help them find trans-friendly employers.
 Employers who participate in the university's Safe Zone Training can indicate they are Safe Zone Ally Members, signaling to trans students that they support students of all genders and sexualities.

-Another high point for students is nearby in Aurora, Colorado, which is home to the Transgender Center of the Rockies, an organization that offers medication-assisted treatments for trans adults, preventative medications like PrEP, and assistance in obtaining WPATH letters (letters sometimes required by healthcare providers before they'll approve hormone therapy).
+Another high point for students is nearby in Aurora, Colorado, which is home to the Transgender Center of the Rockies.
+This organization that offers medication-assisted treatments for trans adults, preventative medications like PrEP, and assistance in obtaining WPATH letters (letters sometimes required by healthcare providers before they'll approve hormone therapy).

 DISCLAIMER: The information provided on this website is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment; instead, all information, content, and materials available on this site are for general informational purposes only.
 Readers of this website should consult with their physician to obtain advice with respect to any medical condition or treatment.